sartura/srpo/README.md

   * can not be NULL
 * uci_xpath_template_map_size:
   * `size_t` number specifying the number of entries in the `uci_xpath_template_map` map
-* xpath:
+* xpath_list:
-  * string containing the resulting Xpath that is mapped with the provided `ucipath`
+  * list of strings containing the resulting Xpaths that is mapped with the provided `ucipath`
   * allocated dynamically user needs to call free
+* xpath_list_size:
+  * pointer used to return the size of xpath_list

 Function return:
 * `SRPO_UCI_ERR_OK` on success